Percy Bacon Brothers: Windows

 The windows of Percy Bacon Brothers were inspired by those of the 15th century, with the central figures generally framed by architectonic canopies of Late Gothic or Early Northern Renaissance form.
-The windows are opulent in style, generally depicting Biblical figures and historical figures of the Church richly attired in heavy robes, often decorated at the borders with pearls.
+The windows are opulent in style, generally depicting Biblical and historical figures of the Church richly attired in heavy robes, often decorated at the borders with pearls.
 The lower section of the window often contains a scroll bearing the relevant inscription, and supported by two angels.
-Because their period of operation spanned the First World War, the firm was called upon to produce a great many memorial windows.
-These often depict heroic subjects, the Archangel Michael and St George often occurring in their works immediately following the war.
+Output of the firm in the early years of the First World War had declined considerably, but following the firms liquidation in April 1917 and restart under its new name in June of that year, the firm was called upon to produce a great many memorial windows.
+These often depict heroic subjects, the Archangel Michael and St George, and virtues of Victory, Valour, Courage and Fortitude.

 Among the characteristics of the glass of this firm is that the flesh is of translucent off-white glass that may be fawn or greenish in hue and relies on very detailed painting and stippled shading to achieve effect.
 The hair is often stained yellow with silver nitrate.
 The canopies are rarely coloured glass, but employ linear painting and shading, and have elements picked out with silver stain.
 The robes employ intensely coloured glass, often flashed, and sometimes etched to achieve elaborate patterns.
 There are often borders on the robes that are elaborately painted to resemble pearls and facetted jewels.
 The drawing of the figures displays a typical Late 19th-century academic approach.